-To apply the CVFEM method to the canyon-plain experiments (runs T01-T04), we first determine model parameters from longitudinal deposit profiles, measured along the centrelines of the deposits from each canyon (see example profile locations in Fig. 10a).
-The calibration method used is the same as the one applied to the field profiles, except that the substrate slope $\tan \beta$ is known from the flume geometry, hence only the material parameters $\tan \phi$ and $\tau_Y/(\rho g)$ remain to be determined.
-For this set of experiments, some variability in material properties was caused by uncontrolled variations in moisture in the kaolin.
-For this reason, we use all eight of the available measured profiles together, to estimate a pair of parameters that best fit the whole series of experiments.
-The resulting estimates are $\tan \phi = 0.063$ and $\tau_Y/(\rho g) = 0.115$ cm.
+To apply the CVFEM method to the canyon-plain experiments (runs T01-T04), we first determine model parameters from longitudinal deposit profiles, measured along the centerlines of the deposits from each canyon (see example profile locations in Fig. 10a).
+The calibration method used is the same as the one applied to the field profiles, except that the substrate slope $\tan \beta$ is known from the flume geometry; hence, only the material parameters $\tan \phi$ and $\tau{\rm Y}/(\rho g)$ remain to be determined.
+For this set of experiments, some variability in material properties was caused by uncontrolled variations in moisture in the kaolinite.
+For this reason, we use all eight of the available measured profiles together to estimate a pair of parameters that best fit the whole series of experiments.
+The resulting estimates are $\tan \phi = 0.063$ and $\tau{\rm Y}/(\rho g) = 0.115$ cm.

 Initial and boundary conditions are set up as follows.
 An unstructured mesh of average element size $\Delta \ell = 4$ mm is generated over the problem domain.
-The flume topography measured before each experiment is then used to set the substrate and initial surface elevations $z_b(x,y)$ and $\tilde{z}(x,y,0)$.
-To input the deposits, constant discharge sources are placed at the vertices closest to the upstream ends of the two channel thalwegs (x,y)=(0,10) cm and (x,y)=(0,34.8) cm, respectively.
-The rates of these discharges are set to ensure that, at the end of the chosen simulation time, the volumes supplied match the measured experimental volumes for each source.
+The flume topography measured before each experiment is then used to set the substrate and initial surface elevations $z_b(x, y)$ and $\tilde{z}(x, y, 0)$.
+To input the deposits, constant discharge sources are placed at the vertices closest to the upstream ends of the two channel thalwegs (x, y) = (0,10) cm and (x, y) = (0,34.8) cm, respectively.
+The rates of these discharges are set to ensure that at the end of the chosen simulation time the volumes supplied match the measured experimental volumes for each source.

 In Fig. 10, we compare simulation results with the experimental measurements for the four runs T01-T04.
-Qualitatively and quantitatively, the simulations are found to predict reasonably well the measured topography of the deposits.
-As indicated by
+Qualitatively and quantitatively, the simulations are found to predict the measured topography of the deposits reasonably well.
+As indicated by the contours, both the simulations and experiments produce steep snouts along lobe margins, well-defined cusps along weld lines, where two lobes come into contact, and saddle points along these same weld lines.